 Every real estate agent knows how hard it can be dealing with unreasonable home buyers and sellers who seem not to understand the process at all.
 Even clients with a fair bit of experience behind them can fall into one or more of the four categories we’re about to go over in detail.

-The truth is that difficult real estate clients, their expectations, and mannerisms, can make the life of a real estate agent even more hectic and sometimes miserable, so we’ve decided to list the types of difficult real estate clients a real estate agent might bump into during his/her career.
-Since knowledge is power, learning to recognize those difficult real estate clients early on can save you a number of headaches and time (which equals money, never forget!).
+The truth is that difficult real estate clients, their expectations, and mannerisms can make the life of a real estate agent even more hectic and sometimes miserable.
+That is why we’ve decided to list the types of difficult real estate clients a real estate agent might bump into during his/her career.
+Since knowledge is power, and you might be working in profitable real estate niches, learning to recognize those difficult real estate clients early on can save you several headaches and time (which equals money, never forget!).

 The Smart Mouth Know it All

-Here’s what you should do: endure the obnoxiousness and politely educate them.
+Here’s what you should do: endure the obnoxiousness and politely correct them.
+Sometimes people from different nationalities might come off rude, but you have to suck it in even if it’s a foreign investor.
 Have brochures and online articles written by reputable forces ready to refer them to and maybe (just maybe!) bring them around to a more reasonable frame of mind.
-It’s important that the sources of this information – which needs to contain cold, hard evidence data – are reputable, so when they say that it doesn’t add up because of this or that, you can just point out how full of themselves they are, by light-heartedly saying “well, okay; I’ll tell Forbes/ The New York Times/The Department of Housing and Urban Development you said so…”
+It’s essential that the sources of this information – which needs to contain cold, hard evidence data – are reputable, so when they say that it doesn’t add up because of this or that, you can just point out how full of themselves they are.
+Light-heartedly say, “well, okay; I’ll tell Forbes/ The New York Times/The Department of Housing and Urban Development you said so…”

 Yes, Sir, No Sir, Three Bags Full, Sir